manticoresoftware/manticoresearch/manual/english/Security/Authentication_and_authorization.md

 Rules are matched for the requested action only.
 A grant for `admin`, for example, does not satisfy `read`, `write`, `schema`, or `replication`.

-For targets, exact names are more specific than wildcard rules.
+For targets, exact names and wildcards are both matching rules.
 If no rule matches the requested user, action, and target, access is denied.

 `WITH ALLOW 0` creates an explicit deny rule.
-An explicit deny rule overrides an allow rule that also matches the request.
+Any matching deny rule overrides matching allow rules, including more specific allow rules.

 ```sql
 GRANT read ON * TO 'analyst';